Mursanian/Savage-Wilds-Interactive-Map/README.md

 # What is it?

-A small map built using React and Leaflet that displays the TW thralls and their locations.
+A small map built using React and Leaflet that displays locations on the Savage Wilds map

 # Help me gather data!